BenjaminIsMyName/discord-scripts/README.md

    pyinstaller --noconsole --onefile --noupx --icon=app.ico app.py
    ```

+   You can remove the `--onefile` flag and use the default one-folder mode if you want the program to load faster.
+Recommended.

 1. **Warning**: do not rename or move the project folder.
 Otherwise, the packages might stop working.